quachphu/Overwatch/README.md

 which matter.
 Those human labels recalibrate the report — and a second, fresh panel that never saw round one decides whether it actually got better.

-The claim isn't "AI finds bugs."
-It's: **we measured whether paying humans improved the report, and here is the number, with its confidence interval.**

 Built for the Zero-Human Company Hackathon (Terac, Aug 2026).

 ---